 Plan Your Visit

-Huble Homestead is now closed for 2020.
-Our goal this summer was to provide outdoor green spaces and physical educational activities that would allow visitors to safely explore the rich history of our region, and we thank all of the visitors we welcomed to the historic site this season.
+Huble Homestead Historic Site is now closed for the winter.
+Our goal this year was to provide outdoor green spaces and physical educational activities that will allow visitors to safely explore the rich history of our region!

 Huble Homestead is located 40km north of Prince George.
 Travel north on Highway 97, then turn right on Mitchell Road to continue another 6 kilometres down a well-maintained gravel road.
 Dogs are allowed on site, but please remember to bring a leash and to pick up after your pet.